uvicmakerlab/conferenceMaterials/dh2013/fabricationWorkshop.md

 Elliott, Devon, Jentery Sayers, and William J. Turkel (2013).
 Digital Humanities Summer Institute 2013 Coursepak: "Physical Computing and Desktop Fabrication for Humanists." http://dhsi.org/content/2013Curriculum/8.%20Physical%20Computing%20and%20Desktop%20Fabrication%20for%20Humanists%202013.pdf.

 Gershenfeld, Neil.
 (2005).
-FAB: The Coming Revolution on Your Desktop—From Personal Computers to Personal Fabrication.
+Fab: The Coming Revolution on Your Desktop—From Personal Computers to Personal Fabrication.
 New York: Basic Books.

 Hertz, Garnet.
 (2009).
 Methodologies of Reuse in the Media Arts: Exploring Black Boxes, Tactics and Archaeologies.
 University of California Irvine.

+Igoe, Tom.
+(2007).
+Making Things Talk.
+Practical Methods for Connecting Physical Objects.
+Make Objects.

 Lehmann, Steffen & Robert Crocker, eds.
 (2012).
 Designing for Zero Waste Consumption, Technologies and the Built Environment.
 New York: Earthscan.